Willian199/dart_ddi/README.md

 ## Considerations

-`Consistent Usage:` Maintain consistent usage of qualifiers throughout the codebase to ensure clarity and avoid confusion.
+**Consistent Usage**: Maintain consistent usage of qualifiers throughout the codebase to ensure clarity and avoid confusion.

-`Avoid Overuse:` While qualifiers offer powerful customization, avoid overusing them to keep the codebase clean and maintainable.
+**Avoid Overuse**: While qualifiers offer powerful customization, avoid overusing them to keep the codebase clean and maintainable.

-`Type Identifiers:` Qualifiers are often implemented using string-based identifiers, which may introduce issues such as typos or potential naming conflicts.
+**Type Identifiers**: Qualifiers are often implemented using string-based identifiers, which may introduce issues such as typos or potential naming conflicts.
 To mitigate these concerns, it is highly recommended to utilize enums or constants.

 # Extra Customization
 The DDI package provides features for customizing the lifecycle of registered instances.
 These features include `decorators`, `interceptor`, `canRegister` and `canDestroy`.